lamini-ai/lamini-ai.github.io/docs/about.md

 ## What is Lamini?

-Lamini is the leading enterprise LLM platform for finetuning.
-We make it easy for every enterprise to build customized, private models for every developer: easier, faster, and better-performing than any general LLMs.
+Lamini provides the best LLM inference and tuning for the enterprise.
+Factual LLMs.
+Up in 10min.
+Deployed anywhere.

 The proprietary Lamini backend orchestrates GPUs to deliver exceptional LLM tuning and inference capabilities, which easily integrate into enterprise applications via the Lamini [REST API](/rest_api/completions/), [web UI](/inference/playground/), and [Python client](/lamini_python_class/__init__/).
 The backend can run in a customer's enviroment (on your own GPU infrastructure on premise or in your VPC), or you can use Lamini's supply of GPUs via [app.lamini.ai](app.lamini.ai).